PeterBorrmann1965/Covid-19-simulation/README.md

 The infection profile is simulated with a gamma distribution.
 For Covid 19 we currently use a mean of 7.0 and a standard deviation of 3.4.

-The paramter R (number of people infected by an infected person) is used in the following fashion:
+The parameter R (number of people infected by an infected person) is used in the following fashion:
 - all contacts in the population are normalized to one
-- the suzeptibility of individual is R times the individual normalized contact rate
+- the suceptibility of individual is R times the individual normalized contact rate

 The indivual R can be tweaked, e.g.:
-- individual cut their contacts by a factor 10
+- individuals cut their contacts by a factor 10
-- closing of schools an kindergartens reduced the contacts by a factor of 4
+- closing of schools and kindergartens reduces the contacts by a factor of 4
 - special protectment of elderly people reduces the contact rate by a factor of 4

 The results contain the state of each individual, which can be analysed for peaks regarding the healthcare system, duration and general social impacts.